orionlee/aDictOnCopy/README.md

 - [ ] More info on supported dictionaries, or broaden the list of supported dictionaries (with other more generic intent action)
 - [ ] Testing
   - [x] complete various scenarios in androidTest
-  - [ ] refactor so that StubPackageManger can be injected easily.
+  - [x] refactor so that StubPackageManger can be injected before Activity is created (hence used in onCreate())
   - [ ] create a PackageManagerLite interface so that I can create a stub without using mock (mock is slow on devices)
 - [ ] Consider to adopt data binding (which could help to move activity logic outside to a standalone UI Model for testing)
   - [x] initial pilot